Expeed: Unofficial Expeed DSLRs

-The EI-137 variant in the Nikon D60 and Nikon D3000 – additionally found in the Nikon D40, Nikon D40x and Nikon D80 – is based on the older Milbeaut M-3 in 180 nanometer technology (like all former Expeed/Milbeaut since 2001), includes an FR-71 core with only 12-bit, two-channel image sensor readout, no DSP, slower memory and a reduced feature set.
+The EI-137 variant in the Nikon D60 and Nikon D3000 – additionally found in the Nikon D40, Nikon D40x and Nikon D80 – is based on the older Milbeaut M-3 in 180 nanometer technology (like all former Expeed/Milbeaut since 2001).
+It includes a FR-71 core with only 12-bit, two-channel image sensor readout, no DSP, slower memory and has a reduced feature set.

 Expeed 2

 1080p H.264/MPEG-4 HD video encoder, improved face detection, image noise reduction and image distortion correction are the main improved features compared to EI-14x Expeeds.
 Used in the Nikon D7000, Nikon D3100 and Nikon D5100 and Nikon marked EI-154.
 Although image sensor readout clock frequency has increased by a factor of 1.75, A/D converter accuracy is improved, especially when using 14-bit.
 Image processor performance is increased, performing a higher continuous shooting frame rate even when high ISO noise reduction or Active D-Lighting is activated.
 The Expeed EI-15x are controlled by an integrated FR-80/FR-81 core.
 Power consumption is also decreased by the Socionext 65 nm process.